aridjayarecipes/cutesrecipes.web.app/content/post/2163-recipe-of-perfect-sweet-and-amp-fruity-blueberry-plum-baked-acorn-squash.md

-So that is going to wrap this up for this special food sweet & fruity blueberry-plum baked acorn squash recipe.
+So that is going to wrap this up for this special food sweet &amp; fruity blueberry-plum baked acorn squash recipe.
 Thank you very much for your time.
 I am sure you can make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to save this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!